NewPerson-a/AllPics/README.txt

 HOW TO USE
 SPACE ‒ pause/unpause;
+Q ‒ quit;
 S ‒ save;
 L ‒ load;
+H ‒ turn on/of display of amount of pixel changes per second, default ‒ off;
 U ‒ turn on/off window update.
 Works much faster when turned off.
-Actually it is recommended to keep it off most of time and turn on only if you want to see current progress;
+Actually it is recommended to keep it off most of time and turn on only if you want to see current progress, default ‒ on;
-H ‒ turn on/of display of amount of pixel changes per second Q ‒ quit
 A ‒ adjust amount of steps per color.
-The higher this number is the more detailed image can be generated and the slower program works.
+The higher this number is the more detailed image can be generated and the slower program works;
+C ‒ turn on/off autosave, default ‒ off;

 Note: you will need a terminal or a console to run this application.
 This will be changed in future.